alicelsmith/Disney-Channel-Project/README.md

+# Disney Channel Posts Performance Across TikTok, Instagram and X

-# This project leverages Excel to analyse post performance across three social media platforms for the Disney Channel, providing insights into engagement trends and platform-specific metrics.
+This project leverages Excel to analyse post performance across three social media platforms for the Disney Channel, providing insights into engagement trends and platform-specific metrics.